boxyhq/website/guides/jackson/frameworks/rails.md

     ```

 2. Add a custom omniauth strategy for Jackson.
 We will name it `Boxyhqsso`.
-    We rely on the `OmniAuth::Strategies::OAuth2` abstract strategy.
-By inheriting from it we can wire up the OAuth 2.0 flow.
+    By inheriting from `OmniAuth::Strategies::OAuth2`, we can wire up the OAuth 2.0 flow with Jackson.
+Jackson will redirect to the configured IdP connection based on the tenant/product.

     ```ruby title="app/lib/omniauth/strategies/boxyhqsso.rb"
       module OmniAuth